The Content First Approach to Responsive Design

 - Separate web applications built for each environment

 - Graceful Degradation (most common)

-- Progressive Enhancement (also known as Content First and/or Mobile First)
+- Progressive Enhancement (also known as Content First, or sometimes simplified to Mobile First)